joshuakt/Primary_to_Secondary/README.txt

 HOW TO RUN CODE:
 (1) Put all the python scripts in the same directory, and ensure python is working in this directory.
+(2) Download climate grid from Zenodo, Ev_array_improved_corrected_CO_as_N2.npy, and place this in the same directory as python scripts.
+File available here: 10.5281/zenodo.13161895
-(2) Check desired input settings in Input_settings.py (2) Select planet in Main_NEW.py and check desired parameter ranges, number of iterations, and number of cores for parallelization.
+(3) Check desired input settings in Input_settings.py (4) Select planet in Main_NEW.py and check desired parameter ranges, number of iterations, and number of cores for parallelization.
-(4) IMPORTANT: If planet mass and radius is being modified from defaults, this must be updated in both the scripts Main_NEW.py and Melt_volatile_partitoning_EXP_v4.py.
+(5) IMPORTANT: If planet mass and radius is being modified from defaults, this must be updated in both the scripts Main_NEW.py and Melt_volatile_partitoning_EXP_v4.py.
-(3) Run Main_NEW.py to execute Monte Carlo calculations over chosen parameter ranges.
+(6) Run Main_NEW.py to execute Monte Carlo calculations over chosen parameter ranges.
+(7) Use plotting scripts provided to inspect outputs

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 EXPLANATION OF CODE STRUCTURE: